 Hemorrhoids can be classified as either internal or external:

-Internal hemorrhoids are swollen veins inside the rectum that form in an area where there aren’t any nerve endings.
-When internal hemorrhoids become enlarged, the tissue may protrude out through the anus causing symptoms such as itching, bleeding, and swelling.
-The level of protrusion indicates the degree of severity.
+- Internal: swollen veins inside the rectum that form above an area known as the dentate line.
+When internal hemorrhoids become enlarged, the tissue may protrude out through the anus.
+The level of protrusion dictates the degree of severity.

 - External: swollen veins that form below the dentate line and can often be seen and felt under the skin outside the anal canal.
 They often appear as small bulges.